KivalEvan/kivalevan.github.io/src/pages/blog/post/behind-the-beat-saber-ost-gameplay-unofficial.md

 I'm not sure how I would want to answer them but I'll answer briefly here.
 Maybe in a QnA if needed any more specific, so here is some of the questions I often get from YouTube comments:

 - What VR headset are you using?

-   -  I'm using Meta Quest 2 on PCVR via Link.
+   - Previously used Meta Quest 2 and currently using Meta Quest 3 on PCVR via Link.

 - How are your sabers/notes far from you?

    - I'm using camera mod that offsets the camera back so you are able to see the whole saber movement without sacrificing the FOV.
 The saber/notes is still as close to me, just the spectator sees it different.

 - How do you have that camera settings?

    - Using either Camera2 or CameraPlus mod, whichever gets updated first.
 Then, I adjusted the Z-offset and FOV.
 Currently using 64FOV and -0.375 z-offset.

 - How do you remove the debris from camera?

    - From camera mod.

 - Why do note comes at you faster/slower?

    - That's just perspective problem especially with FOV and offset.
 I do try to mimic as close as what you see in VR as possible.

 - How long have you been playing?

    - Over 4 years, about 3000+ playtime recorded on Steam (although it might also include me AFK in there).

 - How many take did you do to pass the map?

    - Depend on the map, OST map are generally easy to me so a single take isn't too surprising given my experience.
 Maps like Camellia will take a few try to get it right.

 - Can you do x song/difficulty?

    - You'll likely find it in my channel.

 - How do you get as good?

    - Play more.

 - Any advice on how to get better?

    - Play more.

 - How are you swinging so clean/smooth?

    - It's a playstyle thing, maybe I'm that optimised at swinging from playing more.

 - Is your wrist destroyed?

    - idk.

 - Is this a human playing the game?
    - Maybe.